gradle/gradle-talks/talks/publishing/src/slides/01-slides.md

    * Also set 'name' & 'type' for Ivy publication artifacts
    * Can customise 'configurations' in Ivy (not possible with `uploadArchives`)

-Example: customise the attributes of a published source jar
+Example: Customise the attributes of the published source jar

 ## Publishing a custom output file

-* `Jar` tasks works because it's an AbstractArchiveTask
-* For other output files, need to wire in the task dependency:
+For custom tasks, need to connect publication to the task that generates published artifacts.

-Example: publishing a custom documentation file
+For `gradle uploadArchives`:

+    artifacts {
+        archives(genDocsTask.outputFile) {
+            builtBy genDocsTask
+            ...

+For `gradle publish`:

+    ivy(IvyPublication) {
+        artifact(genDocsTask.outputFile) {
+            builtBy genDocsTask
+            ...

+## Customising the generated metadata

+Publishing 2.0 brings new power and flexibility.

 ## Customising the generated POM

-* With `gradle uploadArchives`
+* Publishing 1.0
     * Simple to add additional content using `MavenDeployer.pom.project`
     * Not so simple to modify other attributes
-* With `gradle publish`
+* Publishing 2.0
-    * Very powerful modifications possible using `MavenPublication.pom.withXml`
+    * Powerful modifications possible using `MavenPublication.pom.withXml`
     * Not quite as convenient, but more powerful

-Example: Adding a description element to the generated POM
+Example: Adding extra information to the generated POM

-Example: Adding a nested organization element to the generated POM
+Example: Overriding the version of a dependency in the generated POM

 ## Customising the generated ivy.xml

 * With `gradle uploadArchives`
     * **Not possible**

-*With `gradle publish`
+* With `gradle publish`
-    * Powerful modification mechanism using `IvyPublication.pom.withXml`
+    * Powerful modifications possible with `IvyPublication.descriptor.withXml`

-Example: Updating the `status` attribute of the generated ivy.xml
+Example: Updating the `status` attribute of the published ivy.xml

 Example: Modifying a configuration in the generated ivy.xml

 ## Generating the metadata files

+It's often useful to generate the metatdata files without actually publishing

 Example: Generating a Maven POM without publishing